A priori bounds and degeneration of Herman rings with bounded type rotation number: Preliminaries

-We will study degeneration for both Herman rings and Herman quasicircles at the same time.
+We will be investigating degeneration for both Herman rings and Herman quasicircles at the same time.
 Throughout Sections \S\ref{sec:spreading-degeneration}--\ref{sec:a-priori-bounds}, we will always assume that we are in one of the following situations: